 In the second half of 2015, UBS transferred the ownership of the majority of its existing service subsidiaries outside the US to UBS Business Solutions AG.
 As of 1 January 2017, UBS completed the transfer of the shared service employees in the US to the US service company, UBS Business Solutions US LLC, a subsidiary of UBS AG.
-In the second quarter of 2017, UBS transferred shared services functions in Switzerland from UBS AG to UBS Business Solutions AG, and expects to complete the transfer of shared services functions in the UK in the fourth quarter of 2017.
+In the second quarter of 2017, UBS has begun the transfer of shared services functions in Switzerland and the UK from UBS AG to UBS Business Solutions AG.
+Following the transfer, UBS Business Solutions AG will charge other legal entities within the Group for services provided, including a markup on costs incurred.
+The transfer is not expected to materially affect the UBS Group AG consolidated financial statements.
+However, it is expected to decrease UBS AG consolidated and standalone operating profit before tax.
+The transfer is not expected to have a significant effect on RWA and the LRD of UBS Group AG consolidated, UBS AG consolidated and UBS AG standalone.